-DIY Chinese New Year Fans
+DIY Lunar New Year Fan Craft

-In ancient China, fans came in various shapes and forms, and were made in different materials such as silk, jade, bamboo and even feathers.
+In ancient China, fans came in various shapes and forms and were made of different materials such as silk, jade, bamboo, and even feathers.
 The original Chinese fan, the circular tuánshàn 团扇, is said to have been modeled after the full moon, and signifies union and happiness.
-For over 3,000 years they have been used as a fashion statement, a way to keep cool or provide shade, and a way to display art.
+For over 3,000 years they have been used as fashion statements, art displays, and a way to keep cool or provide shade.
 Fans are also viewed as good luck charms and expressions of generosity.

-(3) 5×8″ pieces of copy paper
+- (3) 5×8″ pieces of copy paper

-2 craft sticks
+- 2 craft sticks

-1 tiny hair band
+- 1 tiny hairband

 Step 1: Score each paper on the 1/2″ mark.
 You can fold it without scoring, but scoring will help children get even folds all the way across.

 Step 2: Accordion fold each piece of paper.
-Then fold each paper in half.
+Then, fold each paper in half.

 Step 4: Once dry, open up your fan and enjoy!
-Tip: use the mini hair band to hold the craft sticks together when your fan is open.
+Tip: use the mini hairband to hold the craft sticks together when your fan is open.

 Want to read more from Brandy?
-See below!

 Brandy is a California girl married to an Alaskan boy.
-Theyve lived all over the country, moving where the Coast Guard sends them, and are parents to 4 children (and a black lab puppy).
+They’ve lived all over the country, moving where the Coast Guard sends them, and are parents to 4 children (and a black lab puppy).
 Brandy has been surrounded by creative influences her entire life.
 Her biggest mentors being her mother and grandmother.
 When she grew up and started to have a family of her own, her desire to create blossomed as she turned each new house into a home.
-Her blog, gluesticksblog.com, is a collection of some of her favorite kids activities, projects, recipes, and craft tutorials.
+Her blog, gluesticksblog.com, is a collection of some of her favorite kids’ activities, projects, recipes, and craft tutorials.